tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 It is possible that an endorser has more than one endorsement slot.
-However, the endorser injects a single endorsement operation, which represents all of its endorsements slots.
-In what follows, when we say "the number of endorsements a block contains", we do not refer to the number of endorsements operations, but to the number of endorsements slots covered by the contained endorsement operations.
-(In the code base, the number of filled endorsements slots is called the block's endorsing power.)
+However, the endorser injects a single endorsement operation, which represents all of its endorsement slots.
+In what follows, when we say "the number of endorsements a block contains", we do not refer to the number of endorsement operations, but to the number of endorsement slots covered by the contained endorsement operations.
+(In the code base, the number of filled endorsement slots is called the block's endorsing power.)

 Minimal block delays